docbill/docker-force/README.md

 mkdir ~/workspace
 xhost local:root
-sudo docker run -i --net=host --rm -e DISPLAY -v $HOME/workspace/:/workspace/ docker-force
+docker run -i --net=host --rm -e DISPLAY -v $HOME/workspace/:/workspace/:z docker-force

 The first time you run this command it will download the image.

+If the :z flag is not recognized try the same commands without it.

 If you do not have docker installed read on.